sigp/lighthouse/book/src/faq.md

 ### <a name="net-port"></a> How to change the TCP/UDP port 9000 that Lighthouse listens on?
 Use the flag ```--port <PORT>``` in the beacon node.
 This flag can be useful when you are running two beacon nodes at the same time.
 You can leave one beacon node as the default port 9000, and configure the second beacon node to listen on, e.g., ```--port 9001```.

+### <a name="net-subnet"></a> Lighthouse `v4.3.0` introduces a change where a node will subscribe to only 2 subnets in total.
+I am worried that this will impact my validators return.

+Previously, having more validators means subscribing to more subnets.
+Since the change, a node will now only subscribe to 2 subnets in total.
+This will bring about significant reductions in bandwidth for nodes with multiple validators.

+While subscribing to more subnets can ensure you have peers on a wider range of subnets, these subscriptions consume resources and bandwidth.
+This does not significantly increase the performance of the node, however it does benefit other nodes on the network.

+If you would still like to subscribe to all subnets, you can use the flag `subscribe-all-subnets`.
+This may improve the block rewards by 1-5%, though it comes at the cost of a much higher bandwidth requirement.

 ## Miscellaneous